epfl-si/amm/README.rst

 Create a .env file on the project's root with the following variables :

 #.
+ACCRED_PASSWORD: The password to access to accred webservices
+#.
 CACHE_REDIS_LOCATION: The django-cache connection string for the redis driver (depends on client selected)
 #.
 CACHE_REDIS_CLIENT_CLASS: The django-cache client class to use for the redis driver (for standalone redis use: "django_redis.client.DefaultClient" )
 #.
 SECRET_KEY: django secret key